 There are several different categories.
 Tower Rooms are the smallest, set in the old tower with stunning views and shower bathrooms.
 Castle Rooms are in the old part of the main building, with exposed stone walls, vaulted ceilings and bathtubs tucked behind intricate screens.
 Garden Rooms are split amongst 2 modern buildings in the garden; they have little balconies for sunset.
 The larger Garden Suites are here, too, and I particularly liked these - sensational views and a bathroom with a glamorous marble tub-for-2 right next to a picture window, so you can bathe and gaze at the same time.
+Also in the garden are the Dali Rooms, which offer dazzling countryside views and feature artworks inspired by Salvador Dali - the artist was from the area and apparently tried to buy Castell d’Empordà back in the 1970s.
 But if you can afford to really splurge, the Pere Margarit Suite is amazing, named after the medieval owner of the castle and set in the old building.
 It's enormous and gorgeously romantic, with a Victorian bathtub and stain-glass windows.

 All rooms have antique furniture but are decorated in a modern style, thanks to the inspiration of the owners who have travelled the world and brought back eclectic touches like Moroccan Berber rugs and Chinese vases to decorate.

 - Central heating

 - Cots Available